Improve Reading Skills with Literacy Centers

-Online programs such as Reading Eggs offer a huge variety of e-books, audiobooks, and other interactive literacy activities like puzzles, games, and more.
+Online programs can offer a huge variety of e-books, audiobooks, and other interactive literacy activities like puzzles, games, and more.
 Make use of these programs to provide fresh, engaging activities tailored to your students’ individual reading levels.

 Literacy stations can provide a great opportunity for your students to practice reading and working together.

 Partner reading activities can help students learn to recognize when and how to help their peers, all while reinforcing and building confidence in their own skills.